axibase/atsd/reporting/scheduled-exporting.md

 ### Schedule

-Scheduled exporting may be controlled via `cron` expression.
+Scheduled exporting can be controlled via `cron` expression.
 See [Scheduling](../shared/scheduling.md) for example and instructions about scheduling export jobs.

 Concurrent execution for the same job is not allowed.